sveltejs/kit/packages/adapter-static/README.md

 	}
 };
 ```

-When operating in SPA mode, only pages that have the [`prerender`](https://kit.svelte.dev/docs/page-options#prerender) option set will be prerendered.
+When operating in SPA mode, only pages that have the [`prerender`](https://kit.svelte.dev/docs/page-options#prerender) option set will be prerendered at build time.

 ## GitHub Pages